What is Drop Shipping and How Does it Work?

 The benefits of a drop shipping business

 Drop shipping is a retail inventory management method that can help your business decrease risk, but there are other benefits as well.
-This order fulfillment method is popular for ecommerce businesses and other companies looking to mitigate inventory risk and increase business flexibility.
+The drop shipping business model offers flexibility and efficiency for eCommerce businesses looking to mitigate inventory risk and increase cost-effectiveness.

 • It lowers the costs of starting and maintaining a business: Drop shipping drastically reduces the initial costs of starting an online business, since you don’t have to invest in building inventory upfront, which can be cost-prohibitive for new and small businesses.
 And because you don’t have to deal with purchasing inventory (or managing storage for that inventory), your overhead remains relatively low.
 It also means you aren’t stuck with products that won’t sell, and you won’t have to mark down those items and take a loss.